duckdb/duckdb-web/docs/sql/statements/unpivot.md

 In the basic case, multiple columns are stacked into two columns: a `NAME` column (which contains the name of the source column) and a `VALUE` column (which contains the value from the source column).

 DuckDB implements both the SQL Standard `UNPIVOT` syntax and a simplified `UNPIVOT` syntax.
-Both can utilize a [`columns` expression](../expressions/star#columns) to automatically detect the columns to unpivot.
+Both can utilize a [`COLUMNS` expression](../expressions/star#columns) to automatically detect the columns to unpivot.
 `PIVOT_LONGER` may also be used in place of the `UNPIVOT` keyword.

 ## Simplified UNPIVOT Syntax